 Professor of History

-Jeff Freedman is a historian of the ‘long 18th century’ with particular interests in the French- and German-speaking worlds.
-His research and teaching encompass the history of the book, media and mediation; the transnational circulation of books and ideas; the history of emotions; Enlightenment philosophy; and the genealogies of democratic political culture.
-He received his PhD from Princeton University in 1991 under the direction of Robert Darnton and Natalie Zemon Davis and has held teaching positions at Princeton, Franklin & Marshall College, and Yeshiva University.
-In addition to numerous articles, he is the author of two books, both of which are based on original archival research in German and French manuscript sources.
-His first book, A POISONED CHALICE (Princeton University Press, 2002), belongs to the genre of ‘micro-history.’
-It reconstructs a sensational and never-before studied criminal case, the poisoning of the communion wine in the main cathedral of Zurich in 1776, and uses that incident to analyze the relation between religion and the Enlightenment in the late 18th century.
+Jeff Freedman is a historian of the long 18th century with particular interests in the French- and German-speaking worlds.
+His research and teaching encompass the transnational history of the book, media and mediation, the history of emotions, Enlightenment philosophy and the genealogies of democratic political culture.
+He is also interested in historiographical questions including changing approaches to the archive and the genres of historical narrative.
+He received his PhD from Princeton University under the direction of Robert Darnton and Natalie Zemon Davis and has held teaching positions at Princeton, Franklin & Marshall College, and Yeshiva University.
+In addition to numerous articles, he is the author of two books, both based on archival research in German and French manuscript sources.
+His first book, A POISONED CHALICE (Princeton University Press, 2002) is a micro-historical treatment of a sensational, never-before studied criminal case, the poisoning of the communion wine in the main cathedral of Zurich in 1776.
+It uses that incident to analyze the relation between religion, medicine and Enlightenment philosophy in the late 18th century.
 His second book, BOOKS WITHOUT BORDERS IN ENLIGHTENMENT EUROPE (University of Pennsylvania Press, 2012), examines the transnational book trade of the late 18th century.
-Based on the archive of an 18th-century Swiss publisher, it shows how booksellers mediated the passage of literature across the frontiers of nation, language and culture.
+Based on the archive of a Swiss publisher, it shows how booksellers mediated the passage of literature across the frontiers of nation, language and culture.
 His current book project, entitled THE DANGERS WITHIN: FEAR, SECURITY, AND POLICING IN OLD REGIME FRANCE, argues that a new culture of fear emerged during the eighteenth century in response to the expansion of state power.
-It uses documents from the vast archive of the Paris police in order to reconstruct the experiences of the many Parisians who lived in fear of surveillance, arrest, and incarceration.
-Forthcoming publications include THE CULTURAL HISTORY OF DEATH IN THE AGE OF ENLIGHTENMENT (London: Bloomsbury), of which he is the editor, as well as a chapter on "The Book in the Age of Enlightenment and Revolution" for the new OXFORD ILLUSTRATED HISTORY OF THE BOOK (Oxford University Press, 2020).
-Freedman has been the recipient of fellowships from the National Endowment for the Humanities (summer 1994); the Annenberg Foundation at the University of Pennsylvania (fall 1997); the Center for Advanced Study (CAS) at the University of Munich, Germany (summer 2016); and the Shelby Cullom Davis Center for Historical Studies of Princeton University (fall 2017).
+Using documents from the vast archive of the Paris police, it reconstructs the experiences of Parisians who lived in fear of surveillance, arrest, and incarceration.
+His other forthcoming publications include THE CULTURAL HISTORY OF DEATH IN THE AGE OF ENLIGHTENMENT (London: Bloomsbury), of which he is the editor, as well as a chapter on "The Book in the Age of Enlightenment and Revolution" for the new OXFORD ILLUSTRATED HISTORY OF THE BOOK (Oxford University Press, 2020).
+Freedman has received fellowships from the National Endowment for the Humanities (summer 1994); the Annenberg Foundation at the University of Pennsylvania (fall 1997); the Center for Advanced Study (CAS) at the University of Munich, Germany (summer 2016); and the Shelby Cullom Davis Center for Historical Studies of Princeton University (fall 2017).

 Beren campus - 215 Lexington Ave